 Troy explained it better, but the idea is the banks are supposed to take the infusion of money and buy mortgage backed securities.
 It’s supposed to be a booster shot to the overall economy.

 You can see things get complicated in a hurry.
 But as a result of this crazy money dance, we could all be paying more for necessities as our money is devalued and prices go up.

 The Fed has painted itself into a corner with a scheme that doesn’t work and can’t be sustained.
 What they tell all of us is a fearmongering story that if this quantitative easing isn’t carried through, things will collapse into anarchy.

 Our government’s debt is in trillions and trillions of dollars.
 I can’t get my head around such numbers.
 Can you?

 In reality the banks and the government are playing with Monopoly money.
 And other countries are doing the same thing to keep things propped up.

 It’s insanity.
 I’m amazed we still have faith in the monetary system at all.
 We delude ourselves into believing a fairy tale as long as swiping a credit or debit card buys pizza and beer or whatever else makes us happy.

 Not everyone is playing along though, which is why we see barter and local currencies on the rise.
 Expect the underground economy to grow.

-As for the fiscal cliff, it comes courtesy of the super committee Congress put into place last year to deal with debt ceiling issues.
-If a budget deal isn’t reached by January 1, 2013, government spending cuts will be put into place.
+As for the fiscal cliff, anticipated at the time of this writing, it came courtesy of the super committee Congress put into place to deal with debt ceiling issues.
+Hear more about it in our conversation.